metagriffin/dnssync/README.rst

   domain        = {DOMAIN}
   zonefile      = {ZONEFILE}

-And then invoke pdns as follows:
+And then invoke dnssync as follows:

 .. code-block:: bash

-  $ pdns download --config config.ini
+  $ dnssync download --config config.ini

 To upload a zone:

 .. code-block:: bash

-  $ pdns upload --config config.ini
+  $ dnssync upload --config config.ini

 And to show differences between the hosted zone and the local